 Cross-industry groups and committees act as focus groups for our research, products and services and enable the industry to act on intelligence, and coordinate industry-wide activities to manage the 12 key risks identified in the strategy.
 This involves a new Collaboration Framework.

 The System Safety Risk Group (SSRG) promotes industry collaboration on safety issues aligned to the risk areas in Leading Health and Safety on Britain's railway.
 The Health and Wellbeing Policy Group (HWPG) promotes industry collaboration on health and wellbeing issues.
 The diagram below shows these relationships.
 You can click on the image to open a PDF of the diagram which has hyperlinks to the Risk Groups we manage.

-Duty holder endorsement and adoption is essential if the strategy is going to be successfully realised, below are the companies who confirmed their endorsement.
+Duty holder endorsement and adoption is essential if the strategy is going to be successfully realised.

 Monitoring the strategy

 The strategy needs input from cross-industry groups and committees, as both focus groups for our research, products and services but also the means for industry to act on intelligence, and coordinate industry-wide activities to manage the 12 key risks identified in the strategy.
 This will involve a new Collaboration Framework.